 You like pop-rock bands that can sing and play their instruments well.
 You like to think.
 You love to dance.
 You sometimes think you’re still 16, but cherish that you’re not.
 Enter Little Red.

 The Melbourne boys have been phrased as “Beach Boys meets Cut Copy,” fusing a five-person medley of harmonic rock tunes and bold sass.
 Their LP, Midnight Remember was released on October 25th and strays quite drastically from their previous album, which harnessed a more garage-rock feel.
 The boys passed through Toronto just days after the release to play the Drake Underground, which in itself is a real gem being that this is their first time in Canada.
-The Times Online describes The Drake by stating:
+Times Online describes The Drake as:

 “This place has glam rock and lush style.
 It’s nonchalant, sophisticated, artfully retro and an air of cheeky naughtiness.”
-(And Little Red pretty much packed it)

 Midnight Remember (which I kept saying ‘Midnight to Remember’ in the interview) includes, “Lots of frozen moments, little vignettes of incidences in life and is kind of about savouring life, love and desire a lot as well,” states primary songwriter Dominic Byrne.
 “Every song is saying I want something.”